 Our Highland Jacobite tour begins in Inverness where we head south towards Kingussie and the ruined eighteenth-century Ruthven Barracks.
-Built on the remains of Ruthven Castle (itself destroyed in the first Jacobite rising) these barracks were home to government troops that eventually surrendered to Bonnie Prince Charlie's forces in early 1746.
+Built on the remains of Ruthven Castle (itself destroyed in the first Jacobite rising) these barracks were home to government troops that eventually surrendered to Jacobite forces in early 1746.
 Following the defeat at Culloden, thousands of Jacobites gathered at Ruthven - only to be informed of the Prince's decison to flee.

 We then continue to Newtonmore where we visit the Highland Folk Museum.
 This wonderful open air, living history site stretches over a mile and includes a great example of a 1700s Highland township where you can experience what life was like for Highlanders during the Jacobite period.
 Heading back to Inverness, the late afternoon is spent at Culloden Battlefield where you explore the dramatic history of the Highland clans and the last stand of the Jacobites.
 The excellent interactive visitors centre sets the scene of this decisive battle and the Jacobite story before you embark on a poignant walk through Culloden field to the clan grave markers (including such famous clans as the Frasers, Macdonalds, Mackintoshes and Camerons).